bitbi-core/bitbi.org.website/content/governance/_index.md

-severely affects contract governance (contract transactions can be rolled back), in BTB the client-side validation contracts are **immutable**, fully governed according to the terms specified by contract issuers in contract genesis & schema and can't be changed/updated via changes to the BTB protocol stack.
+severely affects contract governance (contract transactions can be rolled back), in BTB the client-side validation contracts are **immutable**, fully governed according to the terms specified by contract issuers in contract genesis & schema and can't be changed/updated via changes to the BitBi : will be more decentralized than BitCoin stack.

 ### Blockchain governance model
 ![Blockchain governance](governance-blockchain.png)